Coherent Breaks Ground on Texas InP Fab With NVIDIA's $2B

 -

-Photonic devices are essential building blocks of AI infrastructure, enabling high-speed connectivity to move unprecedented amounts of data between processors, memory, and systems.
+Semiconductor photonic devices are essential building blocks of AI infrastructure, enabling the high-speed connectivity required to move unprecedented amounts of data.

 -